-The main town on the island is Roseau.
+The main town on the island of Dominica is Roseau.
 Here you’ll find much of the historical culture to put your family vacation on Dominica into the right context.
 In the Dominica Museum located in Roseau for example you’ll find artifacts that show life under the various cultures who have ruled there at one time or another throughout its colorful history – for example Native American, Creole, French and British.

 Best Time to go to Dominica

 Dominica is an ideal family beach vacation because of the temperate weather.
-Although there is the Caribbean heat, this is cooled to an approximate temperature of 24 degrees by the northeastern trade winds, which makes it perfect even for smaller children who become easily tired and fussy in constant hot weather.
+Although there is the Caribbean heat, this is cooled to an approximate temperature of 24 C/75 F by the northeastern trade winds, which makes it perfect even for smaller children who become easily tired and fussy in constant hot weather.

 The busiest time of the year is between February and June as this is when it’s less likely to experience much in the way of rainfall.
 With a rainy season that lasts from July right through until the end of October, and the Caribbean hurricane season which lasts June to November, it’s not difficult to see why the spring and early summer are so popular with tourists!

 If you want to get the most out of your family vacations in Dominica then the best way to do that is to rent a car.
-If you don’t want to pay the hire charges for your entire stay, then consider having a few days to acquaint yourself with Roseau and the beautiful beaches.
+If you don’t want to pay the rental charges for your entire stay, then consider having a few days to acquaint yourself with Roseau and the beautiful beaches.